Five ways you can use marketing to help your business survive the Coronavirus lockdown

 As we shared last week, over a century of data shows that the businesses who continue to invest in marketing during difficult financial times, such as recessions and post-9/11, are the ones who continue to thrive.
 Not just through those tough times, but afterwards.

 But exactly what kind of marketing should you be looking at right now?
 And if you don’t have any money to spend on marketing, what can you do?
+If you’re feeling lost, you can use innovation platforms to connect with experts and establish partnerships, leading to accelerated growth for your company.

 To help you, here are five ways you can use marketing to help your business survive the Coronavirus lockdown.